 The Institute of Pharmacy of Freie Universität Berlin is the largest pharmaceutical training facility in Germany.
 In Berlin-Brandenburg Freie Universität is the only university that has the discipline of pharmacy.
 Teaching and research are carried out in the fields of pharmaceutical biology, pharmaceutical chemistry, clinical pharmacy, pharmacology, and pharmaceutical technology.
 The institute focuses on drug development and testing, the analysis of natural substances, alternative testing methods, and innovative drug delivery systems.

-In addition to the Department of Biology, Chemistry, and Pharmacy, there are eleven other academic departments and three central institutes at Freie Universität:
+In addition to the Department of Biology, Chemistry, and Pharmacy, there are eleven other academic departments and four central institutes at Freie Universität: